 To apply for a Utah Concealed Firearms Permit, you must first register for our Utah CFP Class (click for details).
 We will provide you with a Utah CFP application, affixed with a valid instructor’s seal to certify you have taken the course, a completed fingerprint card, and one passport-quality photo, as well as a stamped envelope pre-addressed to the Utah Bureau of Criminal Identification.
 All you need to include is a copy of your driver’s license and the $65 permit fee.

-The following states will currently honor a NYS resident permit and/or a Utah non-resident permit: Alabama, Alaska, Arizona, Arkansas, Delaware, Georgia, Idaho, Indiana, Iowa¹, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New York, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin2 and Wyoming.
+The following states will currently honor a NYS resident permit and/or a Utah non-resident permit: Alabama, Alaska, Arizona, Arkansas, Delaware, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, New York, North Carolina, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

 Florida’s Concealed Weapon or Firearm License is also widely honored in the United States.
 Also, since Florida does not honor any non-resident pistol licenses, you must obtain a Florida non-resident license to legally carry there.
 Florida is a Shall-Issue state for both residents and non-residents.
 The downside is that it’s significantly more expensive than Utah or Pennsylvania. ($117 permit fee, $107 renewals)

 Florida also requires a fingerprint card completed by a law enforcement agency.